Staying in a task is its own problem.

 What is the focus soundscape?

-An optional ambient sound that rises gently once you've started, holds while you work, then softens as you finish.
-It's off by default, and if you're already playing your own music it stays out of the way.
-It's sensory support.
-Turn it on only if it helps you stay in the task.
+An ambient sound that rises gently once you've started, holds while you work, then softens as you finish.
+If you're already playing your own music or a podcast, it stays silent.
+It's sensory support, not a requirement: one switch in Settings, Sound and feel, turns it off for good, and the speaker on the Active screen mutes it just for this session.

 Is the soundscape on by default?